rixx/books.rixx.de/data/reviews/mark-twain/a-connecticut-yankee-in-king-arthurs-court/index.md

 The book had its fun moments, but it was also extremely tedious.
 A contemporary American gets sent back through time to King Arthur's court, engineers his way into the King's council because he knows the solar eclipses of the time by heart, and tries to slowly change everything.
-It honestly read a bit like a bad fanfic.
+It honestly read like a bad fanfic.

-On the upside, I picked up what constitutes generic old-timey speech in English, and which stereotypes were commonly associated with Americans and medieval knights, so while the book in itself was really not good, it provided a bit of honest world-building for the world we actually live in.
+On the upside, I picked up what constitutes generic old-timey speech in English, and which stereotypes were commonly associated with Americans and medieval knights, so while the book in itself was really not good, it provided honest world-building for the world we actually live in.
 Even if you don't like a joke, you have to understand its context to recognise it as a joke, etc.